TheCandidStartup/TheCandidStartup.github.io/_drafts/one-year-anniversary.md

 Oh dear, that doesn't look good.
 Google is still growing but LinkedIn and direct traffic has fallen off a cliff.

-Is this the impact of the summer holiday season or a result of writing nothing but insanely detailed posts on cloud spreadsheet implementation and database internals?
+Is this the impact of the summer holiday season?
+Or a result of writing nothing but insanely detailed posts on cloud spreadsheet implementation and database internals?

 ## Demographics (December 6th 2022 - September 3rd 2023)